hayleyjm/mescaline-1.0/README.md

 ```
 bin/mescaline *.hdf5
 ```

+* Files must be in ``iteration-chunked'' format.
+See the User Guide for details.

-* NOTE: Ensure you ``make clean'' and re-compile if changing any options in src/options.f90
+* Ensure you ``make clean'' and re-compile if changing anything in your options file.